 The museum is situated in Barisha of Kolkata.
 The museum is maintained by the Sabarna Roy Chowdhury Parishad.
 The visiting hours are from 10 to 12 in the morning and again from 5 to 7 in the evening.
 The entry fee is not there.
 It takes just one to two hours to completely visit the place.
 It remains opened on all days of the week except Thursday.

 How to reach

-Buses are available from esplanade that leaves for Thakurpukur or Amtala.
-You must get down at Sekharbazar to reach the hitorical place.
-And if you choose metro then get down at Mahanayak Uttam Kumar or Tollygunge metro.
+Buses are available from the esplanade that leaves for Thakurpukur or Amtala.
+You must get down at Sekharbazar to reach the historical place.
+And if you choose the metro then get down at Mahanayak Uttam Kumar or Tollygunge metro.
 From there Sekharbazar is just at a distance of 20 minutes.
-It is near to the diamond harbour road.
+It is near to diamond harbour road.

 Places to stay near Sabarna Sangrahashala

 There are wide varieties of places to stay near the museum.
 If you are searching for any budget hotels then Alipore guest house, hotel sea castle and Oyo Kalighat are the perfect ones to serve you a comfortable stay.
 There are also 3-star hotels such as Artland hotel and Prayag Artisto club where you should not hesitate to stay as they are much pocket friendly than any other hotels.

 Anyone who is keen to know about the past history of west Bengal and wants to have an insight into them through the preserved materials then you must try this wonderful historical museum.
 Ou would be greatly moved by the art and design that created such a wonderful heritage destination.
 You can spot students participating in the events that prove that the museum succeeded in putting impressions of the old tradition in the mind of the young generation.
 The best time to visit the museum would be during the month of February when the seminars and events are held.
 This museum serves as the most innate historical heritage among all other museums in Kolkata.